nebula643/Office-Tool-docs/docs/start/download.md

 Differences between the versions:

-- with runtime: Includes .NET Runtime library, you can run Office Tool Plus without .NET Runtime installation.
+- Includes runtime: Includes .NET Runtime, you can run Office Tool Plus without .NET Runtime installation.
-- with vlmcs: Includes vlmcs component, it may be detected as a virus.
 - Normal: Only Office Tool Plus and base component.

-> We recommend you to download Office Tool Plus with runtime.
+> We recommend you to download Office Tool Plus which includes runtime.

 ## Unpack